KubutekB/SpringBootDemo/README.md

-As an api consumer, given not existing github user, I would like to receive 404 response in such a format:
+Given not existing github user, I would like to receive 404 response in such a format:

 {